 Tip From A Tourguide!

 Try not to do this hike during the hours while the sun is directly over head.
 Depending on the angle of the sun, you will be able to see different carvings.
 If the sun is over head, it is hard to see any carvings or shadows.
 If you get out there and have a hard time seeing them, take photos on your phone or camera.
 Your camera often catches more than the naked eye is able to see.
 It is amazing, and such a great experience and snapshot into Old Hawaii.

 Hike : 1.4 mile hike over lava field

-Moderate 1.4 mile round trip with pathway, but not paved.
-(0.7mi per way) Must be able to walk over uneven paths.
+This is a moderate 1.4 mile round trip with pathway, but not paved.
+(0.7mi per way) You and your party must be able to walk over uneven paths.

-Hot, dry and barren weather is common in this area.
+Hot, dry, and extreme weather is common in this area.
 Go prepared with appropriate clothing, hiking shoes, hats, sunglasses, etc. Don`t forget to bring at least 1L of water per person.
 It can also be very windy in this area so bring a secure hat.